 Suppose government is thinking of building a desalination plant to deal with future possible severe climate change.
 Despite the current sound water supply situation over the next 10 years or so this is a reasonable supposition.
-Suppose further that the expected future discounted benefits of such a project are B(t) and the expected construction and operational costs are [...]
+Suppose further that the expected future discounted benefits of such a project are B(t) and the expected construction and [...]

 It was miserable weather in Melbourne again today – cold and wet – and further rain is expected over the weekend.
 To whinge a bit more: 6 the last 7 times I’ve played golf I’ve got drenched and it was a repeat on Saturday and today (updated).

 I’ve been reading about the 1997-2009 drought – [...]

 The MDB Draft plan was released today.
 It is complicated and long – I have done little more than glance through it.
 The length and complexity has not stopped irrigators and conservationists from attacking it from different perspectives.
 Extra water diverted to the environment to flush out the system and provide therapeutic flooding is set [...]

 When the Coalition announced this week their proposal to double food production in northern Australia by means of a set of dams my mind wandered to thoughts of the great Bruce Davidson and his monumental study, The Northern Myth, that was written more than 40 years ago.
 I read it in my final years at [...]

 I have been reading with interest the draft report of the Productivity Commission on urban water supplies*.
 A specific claim made is that the use of a ‘real options’ or adaptive approach to urban water planning would have reduced the costs of water supply augmentation hence enabling lower water prices to consumers.
 For the cities [...]